FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R7

-We have seen that one of the main motivation to use a version system control system is the ability to go back to a working version of the file, when something stops working.
+We have seen that one of the main motivations to use a Version Control system is the ability to go back to a working version of a file, when something goes wrong.
 Below are a few more advantages of using an automated version control system.

-1. By tracking the history of the project, an outsider can see the evolution of a project.
+1. By tracking the history of a project, any person may see the evolution of a project.

 #.
-Allows for effective collaboration on the project as everything is shared.
+Allows for effective collaboration on a project, as everything is shared.

 #.
-Helps to identify which additions have broken down the project and thus aids in efficient tracking down of the bugs.
+Helps to identify which additions have broken down a project and thus aids in efficient tracking down of the bugs.

 #.
 It is good for a one man show as it is for a big group of people working on a project.